 (12) Requirement to Respond to Board.

 (a) 30 Day Period.
-A licensee shall respond within 30 days to a written communication from the Board or its designee and shall make available to the Board any relevant and authorized records with respect to an inquiry or complaint about the licensee's professional conduct.
+A licensee shall respond within 30 days to a written communication from the Board or its designee. and shall make available to the Board any relevant and authorized records with respect to an inquiry or complaint about the licensee's professional conduct.
 The 30 day period commences on the date the Board sends the communication by any method of mailing that provides confirmation of delivery to the licensee's mailing address of record with the Board.

 (b) Ten Day Order to Respond.
 If the licensee fails to respond to the initial request of the Board or its Committees within the 30 day period set forth 243 CMR 2.07(12)(a), the Board, or its Licensing, Data Repository or Complaint Committees, may issue an order that the licensee respond to its communication within ten days.
 The Ten Day Order to Respond is an administrative order.
 A licensee's failure to respond to a written communication from the Board under 243 CMR 2.07(12)(a) and to a Ten Day Order from a Board or its committees under 243 CMR 2.07(12)(b) may be considered grounds for a complaint under 243 CMR 1.03(5): Grounds for Complaint.